twpayne/chezmoi/assets/chezmoi.io/docs/reference/target-types.md

 chezmoi sets a number of `CHEZMOI*` environment variables when running scripts, corresponding to commonly-used template data variables.
-Extra environment variables can be set in the `scriptEnv` configuration variable.
+Extra environment variables can be set in the `env` or `scriptEnv` configuration variables.

 ### Scripts on Windows